-In order to obtain an actual training experience, students are placed in agencies or institutions relevant to their areas of emphasis.
-Supervision is provided by both the instructor and the agency or institution.
-Students can submit a written document to be evaluated for possible credit.
-One hundred hours of work as an intern.
+In order to obtain an actual training experience, the student secures or is placed in an approved position relevant to his or her area of emphasis.
+The student is required to develop, in cooperation with the instructor and field supervisor, a learning contract for the field experience.
+Supervision and grading of the training experience are provided by both the instructor and the field supervisor.
+Hours: 100 as an intern.
 Prerequisites: SDV 101 and EDU 153 with grades of "C" or better and permission of the department head.
 Insurance: \$24.
 Usually offered in the fall, spring and summer.